eclipse-bluechi/bluechi/doc/docs/api/description.md

   * `Unsubscribe(in unit s)`

     Remove a subscription added via `Subscribe()`.
 If there are none left, call `Unsubscribe()` in the systemd API.

+  * `EnableMetrics()`

+    Enables the collection of metrics on this agent.

+  * `DisableMetrics()`

+    Disables the collection of metrics on this agent.

+  * `StartDep(in unit s)`

+    Starts a dependency systemd service on the specified unit.
+This is used by the proxy service to ensure that required systemd services on other nodes are running.

+  * `StopDep(in unit s)`

+    Stops a dependency systemd service on the specified unit.

+  * `Reload()`

+    `Reload` causes systemd on the agent to reload all unit files.

 #### Signals